openoms/bitcoin-tutorials/electrs/README.md

 ---

-## Install Electrum wallet on your desktop
+## Install the Electrum wallet on your desktop

 **Warning: Electrum versions older than 3.3.4 are susceptible to phishing.
 Do not download Electrum from another source than electrum.org, and learn to verify GPG signatures.**

 Follow the instructions on https://electrum.org/#download

-### Linux desktop: install, configure and run the Electrum wallet
-The instruction are in the script: [electrum_wallet.sh](electrum_wallet.sh)
+* #### Linux desktop: download, validate and run the Electrum wallet The instruction are in the script: [electrum_wallet.sh](electrum_wallet.sh)
     Tested on Ubuntu 18.04.
     To download and run on the Linux desktop:
     `$ wget https://raw.githubusercontent.com/openoms/bitcoin-tutorials/master/electrs/electrum_wallet.sh && bash electrum_wallet.sh`

-### Connect the Electrum wallet to Electrs:
+## Connect the Electrum wallet to Electrs

-For an unencrypted TCP connection (only to be used inside a secure LAN):
-`electrum --oneserver --server RASPIBLITZ_IP:50001:t`
+* #### For an unencrypted TCP connection (only to be used inside a secure LAN) `$ electrum --oneserver --server RASPIBLITZ_IP:50001:t`

-To connect through SSL:
+* #### To connect through SSL
-`electrum --oneserver --server YOUR_DOMAIN:50002:s`
+    `$ electrum --oneserver --server YOUR_DOMAIN:50002:s`

     After a reinstall will need to delete the SSL certificate from the Electrum     data directory to be able to connect again to the same domain:
     * on Linux delete the relevant file from  the `~/.electrs/certs` directory

+* #### To connect through Tor (see [how to set up a Hidden Service](Tor_Hidden_Service_for_Electrs.md))

+    * Start electrum with the Tor Browser open (proxy on port 9150):
+    `$ electrum --oneserver --server Tor_address.onion:50001:t --proxy socks5:127.0.0.1:9150`

+    * With Tor installed and running (proxy on port 9050):
+    `$ electrum --oneserver --server Tor_address.onion:50001:t --proxy socks5:127.0.0.1:9050`
+    This works in [Tails](https://tails.boum.org/) too.
 ---

 ## Remote connection options
 Any communication outside a secure LAN must be encrypted.

-### Remote SSL connection
+* ### Remote SSL connection

     Forward the port 50002 on the router to be able to access electrs from the outside of the LAN.

     Can be used as the secure backend of:

         Electrum wallet (desktop and mobile)
         BitBox App

     For the Eclair Mobile Bitcoin and Lightning wallet the server needs to have a CA validated certificate for which the usage of certbot/letsencypt is required.

-### Tor Hidden Service
+* ### Tor Hidden Service

-Need to activate Tor on the RaspiBlitz + on the computer used for Electrum and [configure a Tor Hidden Service for Electrs](Tor_Hidden_Service_for_Electrs.md)
+    Need to activate Tor on the RaspiBlitz + on the computer used for Electrum and [configure a Tor Hidden Service for Electrs](Tor_Hidden_Service_for_Electrs.md).
+    Consider using an USB bootable [Tails](https://tails.boum.org/) - a Linux based operating system which runs all communication through Tor and has the Electrum wallet built in.

-### Reverse SSH tunnel
+* ### Reverse SSH tunnel
     See the guide from @cryptomulde to connect to a VPS through a reverse ssh tunnel: https://medium.com/@cryptomulde/private-electrum-server-electrs-for-your-raspiblitz-full-node-without-forwarding-ports-417e4c3af975

 ---